n10v/nehm/README.md

 **!!nehm doesn't add tracks to iTunes library, if you use Linux!!**

-* To get (download to download directory, set tags and add to Itunes library) your last like
+* To get (download to download directory, set tags and add to iTunes library) your last like

   `nehm get like`